baihacker/pe/README.md

 ## File List

-Of course.
-Here is the categorized `File List` in English, enhanced with details from the provided sources.

----

-#### File List

 This list categorizes the library files by their functional modules for easier understanding and navigation.

 **Core & Base**